 - Create your custom validation method (using the examples below).
 In this example, we'll use the URL method.

-- Add the validation function to your functions.php file.
+- Add a validation function to your functions.php file.

 - Select any field and the Advanced tab.
-Besides the built-in validation rules, you will also see your custom rules: Number, URL, Length.
+Besides the built-in validation rules, you will also see your own rules: Number, URL, Length.

 - Add a Website field and choose URL validation method.

 - Go to WooCommerce checkout, enter an invalid URL in the field and place the order.

-- The validation error will appear the you won't be able to place the order until you enter a valid URL:
+- You will get a validation error.
+You will not be able to place an order until you enter a valid URL:

 How to Create Custom Validation Rules?